TRAINERS:

 BETZ WILD:

-Coach Wild is a Physical Education teacher and Athletic Director at St. Martin’s in-the-Field Day School.
-Betz has coached both indoor and outdoor Spark teams for five years, taking Spark teams to Festival, Disney and the National Indoor Tournament.
-At the NITs, her teams have finished first in the U16 A pool in 2007 and the U19 pool championships in 2008.
+Coach Wild is a Physical Education teacher at the Severn Lower School.
+Betz has coached both indoor and outdoor Spark teams for twelve years, taking SPark teams to Festival, Disney and the National Indoor Tournament.
+At the NITs, her teams have finished first in the U16 A pool in 2007, 1st in the U14 pool in 2008, 2nd in the U19 C pool in 2009 and 1st in the U12 pool in 2015.
 Betz began her playing career at Severna Park High School, winning the Maryland State Championship in 1980 and 1981, serving as captain her senior year.
-She was a member of Salisbury University’s National Championship team in 1986 and still plays field hockey in the Anne Arundel County Summer Recreation league with her team which captured four of the last six championships.
+She was a member of Salisbury University’s National Championship team in 1986 and still plays field hockey in the Anne Arundel County Summer Recreation league with her team which captured four of six championships in Anne Arundel County.
 Betz was inducted into the Severna Park High School Athletic Hall of Fame in 2005.
+Betz is currently the Head Coach for Varsity field hockey at the Severn School in Severna Park, MD.
+She also coaches youth teams for Green Hornets Field Hockey and Girls Lacrosse.

 MOIRA LEAVITT:

-Coach Leavitt is the Head Lacrosse Coach at Spalding High School.
 Moira began her coaching career as an Assistant Coach for Villanova’s Field Hockey Team and then as the inaugural coach at Salve Regina University in Rhode Island.
-Coach Leavitt moved on as Head Coach at Norfolk Academy and at Seton Keough High School.
+Coach Leavitt moved on as Head Coach at Norfolk Academy, Seton Keough High School and was Head Lacrosse Coach at Spalding High School.
 Moira played field hockey for William Smith College where she played in two National Championships and was selected to the All-American team in 1987.
+Moira is the Club Director and coaches for the Integrity Lacrosse Club when she is not coaching field hockey.
+Coach Moira is also an official for youth and high school field hockey.

 SHANNON GARDEN: